Dimensions of Law Student Wellbeing

 1. The Chaplains Association, one of the bodies responsible for religious life on campus, includes various campus ministries that provide activities addressing spiritual needs.
 These services include scripture study, community service, counseling, discussions, fellowship, leadership training, retreats, social events, and worship.

-2. The University’s Richter Library, located adjacent to the law school, contains a Prayer and Meditation Space for the purposes of contemplation, reflection, and spiritual practice by individuals or small groups.
+2. In addition to the Law School’s Contemplative Space (Room D338) described above, the University’s Richter Library, located adjacent to the law school, contains a Prayer and Meditation Space for the purposes of contemplation, reflection, and spiritual practice by individuals or small groups.
 All University of Miami students have access to the space, and it does not require reservation or appointment.
 For Muslim students, there is also an Ablution Area and Prayer Space located in the Storm Surge Room at the University Center.

 3. The Law School is proud to host a diversity of Religiously and Spiritually Affiliated Student Organizations.
 The Cardozo Jewish Legal Society aims to promote a spirit of community among the Jewish law students at the University of Miami.
 In addition, the Cardozo Society serves a bridge between students and the many amazing resources Miami’s Jewish community has to offer.
 The St. Thomas More Society is centered on viewing legal questions and social issues through the perspective of Catholicism.
 The organization’s goal is to provide students, faculty and staff with opportunities to explore the Catholic faith through intellectual discussion, service projects, and prayer.
 The Christian Legal Society (“CLS”) is the University of Miami Law student chapter of the greater Christian Legal Society.
 CLS provides a community where students, faculty, and alumni can come together for a time of fellowship.